-When working as a handyman or construction worker, you can often take advantage of several tax breaks along the way.
-With these tax deductions, you can significantly lower your taxable income and also your tax liability as a result.
+When working as a handyman or other type of construction, remodeling or home repair worker, you can often take advantage of a wide variety tax write-offs along the way.
+With these handyman tax deductions, you can significantly lower your taxable income and also your tax liability as a result.
 Keeping track of your expenses is essential to get the most out of your tax deductions.

 Supplies and Equipment